walder/Skynet-IADS/README.md

 ```

 ## SAM site options
-You can set the following options for a SAM site:
+You can set the following options for a SAM site.

 ### Act as EW radar
 Will set the SAM site to act as an EW radar.
 This will result in the SAM site always having its radar on.
 Contacts the SAM site sees are reported to the IADS.
-This option is recomended for long range systems like the S-300.
+This option is recomended for long range systems like the S-300:
 ```
 samSite:setActAsEW(true)
 ```